 In the event a Lead Maintenance Worker is unable to fulfill the job duties of the position due to an absence of twenty (20) or more consecutive workdays and the absence, in the best estimate of the Village, will continue for more than 30 work days, the Director of Public Works/designee will select an Acting Lead Maintenance Worker.
-The decision for selecting an

-Acting Lead Maintenance Worker shall be made following Section 26.2 of the collective bargaining agreement.
+The decision for selecting an Acting Lead Maintenance Worker shall be made following Section 26.2 of the collective bargaining agreement.

-The employee selected for the Acting Lead Maintenance Worker position shall be paid an additional 5% step up pay over his/her classified rate prospectively beginning with the first day of actual work performed in the position.
-Upon the return of employment of the Lead Maintenance Worker, the 5% step up pay for the Acting Lead Maintenance Worker shall immediately cease.
+The employee selected for the Acting Lead Maintenance Worker position shall be paid an additional 5% act up pay over his/her classified rate prospectively beginning with the first day of actual work performed in the position.
+Act up pay will not apply during absences (sick, vacation, etc.) from work.
+Upon the return of employment of the Lead Maintenance Worker, the 5% act up pay for the Acting Lead Maintenance Worker shall immediately cease.

 If the Lead Maintenance Worker is unable to return to the position within 180 work days from the date the absence began, the Village and Union will meet to evaluate the employee's position at that time.
-The Employer shall post for the position of Lead Maintenance in accordance with the provisions of this side letter dated December 30, 2014.
+The Employer shall post for the position of Lead Maintenance in accordance with the provisions of Article XXVI.
 During the posting and selection period, the Acting Lead Maintenance Worker shall remain in that capacity.
 If not selected to fill the vacancy, the Acting Lead Maintenance Worker shall be returned to his prior position and pay and benefits shall be adjusted accordingly.